Skip Navigation

 Limitations

-• The Amazon VPC Endpoint you create must be provisioned in a subnet that is in the same region as your Apache Kafka on Heroku add-on.
+• You must provision the Amazon VPC endpoint you create in a subnet that’s in the same region as your Apache Kafka on Heroku cluster.

-• You can only connect to your Kafka add-on in Availability Zones that are common between your own VPC and the Heroku Data VPC.
+• You can only connect to your Kafka cluster in availability zones that are common between your own VPC and the Heroku Data VPC.

-• It is your responsibility to verify the security of your VPC to ensure fully secure access to your Apache Kafka on Heroku add-on.
+• It’s your responsibility to verify the security of your VPC to ensure fully secure access to your Apache Kafka on Heroku cluster.

 Feedback